+Annex III

 S.36.03. - IGT - Internal Reinsurance (old IGT3)

 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
 The first column of the next table identifies the items to be reported by identifying the columns and lines as showed in the template in Annex I.